Canadian Hearing Society

 My anchor

-Founded in 1940, Canadian Hearing Society (CHS) works to improve the health, economic wellbeing, and social inclusion of people who are deaf and hard of hearing.
+Founded in 1940, Canadian Hearing Services (CHS) works to improve the health, economic wellbeing, and social inclusion of people who are deaf and hard of hearing.
+In 2020, the charity changed its name from Canadian Hearing Society to Canadian Hearing Services.
 CHS is the largest agency in Canada that specifically supports the needs of people with hearing loss.
-CHS delivers programs to people in Ontario and works with similar groups in other provinces to share expertise on hearing aids.
+CHS has 22 locations in Ontario that deliver programs.
+The charity also works with similar groups in other provinces to share expertise on hearing aids.
+The charity reports three programs: Hearing Health Care and Well-being, Products and Services, and Clinical and Community Services.

 My anchor